pzankov/hydroctrl/README.md

 If pH signal noise is too high (greater than ±30mV), use the `oscilloscope.py` script to determine its source.

-Simply run `ph_adc_server.py` on RPi and `oscilloscope.py RPI_IP` on the host.
+Running `oscilloscope.py` without arguments will render a [test](img/osc_test.png) signal.

-You'll be able to monitor live oscillogram and spectrogram of the pH signal.
+Run `ph_adc_server.py` on RPi and `oscilloscope.py RPI_IP` on the host to monitor live oscillogram and spectrogram of the pH signal.

-If there is no distinct 50 Hz spike on the spectrogram, then most likely you are dealing with a high frequency common mode noise produced by the SMPS. pH sensor opto isolation does not completely block high frequency common mode noise.
+If there is no distinct [50 Hz spike](img/osc_50hz.png) on the spectrogram, then most likely you are dealing with a [high frequency](img/osc_high_freq.png) common mode noise produced by the SMPS. pH sensor opto isolation does not completely block high frequency common mode noise.

 Here is a table of noise levels obtained with different power supplies.